A timeline enumerating my experiences in the world of technology.

 The economy tanks.

 I meet with a prospective client and realize I am inadvertently in the middle of a job interview.
 But it’s OK, we get along and I am interested in the work.
-I take the lead on software projects for MGM, Fox, Jessica Simpson, CBS, Boise Cascade and Brand Sense Partners.
+I handle product management for MGM, Fox, Jessica Simpson, CBS, Boise Cascade and Brand Sense Partners.
 I build a container + configuration management system that scales on the fly to manage the bursty nature of product licensing management traffic.